LeadTheSalt/one_home_monitor/README.md

 [![Build Status](https://travis-ci.org/LeadTheSalt/one_home_monitor.svg?branch=master)](https://travis-ci.org/LeadTheSalt/one_home_monitor)

 # One Home Monitor
 This peace of sofware aims to read data stored by onehomesensor projet (on my github page).
-It is web server writen thanks in GO, it provides a web page with graphs and a backend to get information in MongoDB storage.
+It is web server writen in GO.
+It provides a web page with graphs and a backend to get information in MongoDB storage.

 ## Usage
 ```